ETH-PBL/Stargate/README.md

 The models will be saved in the following directories: \
 "training_quantization/deep_learning/onnx_models", "training_quantization/deep_learning/tflite_models"

+Zero points and Scale values of inputs and output are saved in the "training_quantization/deep_learning/deep_learning_config.ini" file.

 ### C-code generation for deployment
 `cd deployment/` \
 `python3 main_deployment.py`

 The deployed models generated will be saved in the following directories: \
 "deployment/classification_model_quant", "deployment/classification_model_quant"

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->